If you feel like your family drives you crazy sometimes, wait until you’re dead.

 “I’ve had sisters suing each other.
 I’ve had sons suing their mothers.
 I’ve had all of it, and every time you think you’ve seen it all, something else happens,” says Nanuet, N.Y. estate attorney Alan Roger Pollack.

 For those unfamiliar, the role of the executor—who may or may not be a beneficiary, or a family member—is half administrative, half financial decision maker.
 Executors have to track down records, possessions, and investments; pay all bills and clear out debts; and then distribute the assets to the beneficiaries in accordance with the wishes in the will.

 That last part, say experts, is where things tend to get really sticky, especially if the bequest isn’t specific.
 “If you have a family house, for instance, and one child wants to sell it for a number that’s unrealistic and another just wants to get rid of it to get their share of the money sooner, it can be problematic and challenging,” says Pollack.

-There can also be trust issues, notes New York City trusts and estates lawyer Joann Palumbo, especially if some family members feel that the person named executor isn’t reliable, or someone who makes sensible financial decisions.
+There can also be trust issues, notes New York City trusts and estates lawyer Joann Palumbo, especially if some family members feel that the person named executor isn’t reliable, or someone who does not make sensible financial decisions.

 The causes of discord

 Many people assume that executor is largely a ceremonial title.
 In reality, especially if the estate is complicated, it can involve a ton of work.

 And even for a relatively simple will, the executor has to be organized and responsible.